 The history records all past members, concert programmes and repertoire, as well as significant dates and events.
 Inevitably, there is more that could be added, if we knew about it.
 So, if you have any information or old photographs that could have historic value, please let us know.
 The document can be read on line or downloaded at 'History and Heritage'.

 Our Chairperson and 1st violinist, Trevor Pleass celebrated his 90th birthday at the end of March.
 Is he the oldest orchestral player in the country?
 The occasion was celebrated in style at our Newent Symphony concert on 25th March.
 Here's to many more years of making music with you, Trevor.

-Membership of the orchestra has increased substantially in the previous three years so we thought it about time to take a new photograph.
+Membership of the orchestra has increased substantially in the previous three years so we thought it about time to take a new photograph which is at the top of this page.
 Thanks are due to photographer, Robin Lister, CPAGB, for this one under Newent's iconic Market House.
-Taken just minutes before our annual spring concert, we were dodging raindrops before snatching the opportunity for this timely 'update'.
+Taken just minutes before our annual spring concert, we were dodging raindrops before snatching the opportunity for this timely update.